| | | | | | | | | | |

 When the dough has doubled in size, about an hour later.
 Punch down and turn out onto a floured surface.

-Place rolled out dough onto a pizza pan or cookie sheet sprinkled heavily with cornmeal.
+Place rolled-out dough onto a pizza pan or cookie sheet sprinkled heavily with cornmeal.
 The cornmeal prevents sticking and adds something extra to the pizza.
+For corn-free, bake pizza on parchment paper.

 Place in oven to pre-cook for 3-5 minutes.
-If any bubbles form pop them and gently push the dough down.
-Remove baked crust from the oven and let sit for a couple of minutes to cool down.
+If any bubbles form, pop them and gently push the dough down.
+Remove the baked crust from the oven and let sit for a couple of minutes to cool down.

 Bake for 12-15 minutes or until cheese is melted and toppings are thoroughly cooked.